 The Alcohol and Drug Education program provides confidential counseling, assessment and referral services for students who are concerned about their substance use/abuse or are addicted to alcohol and/or drugs.

 Through a partnership with AtlantiCare Regional Medical Center, Health Services is staffed by one physician, two nurse practitioners, and two registered nurses.
 Health Services is an acute care clinic, located in West Quad 108, open to all currently enrolled Stockton students with no fees or insurance required for the services rendered.
-In addition to the clinic, Health Services also has a Nutritionist, Health Educator, and His and Her Healthy Options.
+In addition to the clinic, Health Services also has a Nutritionist, two Health Educators, and His and Her Healthy Options.

 A team of professionals in the Learning Access Program is available to assist Stockton students and faculty so that individuals with physical, learning and/or psychological disabilities can participate fully in the life of the College community.